 Conclusion: MuD have the potential to alleviate diabetic retinal dysfunction by effectively curbing the fibrogenesis-associated neoangiogenesis and mitigating the inflammatory response, thereby restoring retinal health and function.

-Keywords: Diabetic mice; FBN2; Mudan Granules; TMT proteomics; TNF-α.
+Keywords: Diabetic mice; FBN2; Mudan granules; TMT proteomics; TNF-α.

 Copyright © 2024.
 Published by Elsevier B.V.